oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Conference Presentations

+"**Composition not Inheritance: Imagining a Functional Digital Humanities.**" *DHSI Colloquium*, Victoria BC, 2018.

 **"Alien Megastructures: The Possibility of Extraterrestrial Life and the Rhetoric of Hope in the Anthropocene."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.
-(Accepted)

 **"Events in Flux: Software Architecture and Rhetorical Subtraction."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.
-(Accepted)

 **"Security Through Transparency: Minimal Computing in the Jungle of the Real."** *133rd MLA Annual Convention*, New York, NY, 2018.